roots/docs/radicle/block-editor-plugins.md

 Editor plugins are used for most editor functionality that aren't directly related to a custom block.

 ::: tip
-The Radicle roadmap includes more editor examples for both blocks and editor plugins
+The Radicle roadmap includes more editor examples for additional blocks and editor plugins
 :::

 ## Asset locations